About Gregory Everett Link to heading

 I’m also working on making advanced analytics accessible to smaller clubs.
 Many insights require expensive tracking data that only clubs in the top leagues can afford.
 I’ve developed methods to extract similar information from basic event data, which somewhat levels the playing field for the clubs without access to tracking data.

-Industry & Teaching Link to heading
+Industry Experience Link to heading

 My Philosophy Link to heading